stacks-network/stacks-core/sip/sip-004-materialized-view.md

 The MARF represents blockchain state as an authenticated directory.
 State is represented as key/value pairs.
 The MARF structure gives a peer the ability to prove to a light client that a particular key has a particular value, given the MARF's cryptographic hash.
-The proof has _O(log n)_ space for _n_ keys, and takes _O(log n)_ time complexity to produce and verify.
+The proof has _O(log B)_ space for _B_ blocks, and takes _O(log B)_ time complexity to produce and verify.
+In addition, it offers _O(1)_ expected time and space complexity for inserts and queries.
 The MARF proof allows a light client to determine:

 * What the value of a particular key is,
 * How much cumulative energy has been spent to produce the key/value pair,